kdahlquist/DahlquistLab/data/Spring2018/MO.LK Edge Deletion Data/Edge Deletion Runs/dACE2-ASH1/readme.md

 * Save the progress figure containing the counts manually: See Images folder

 ## Discussion
-This model run will be used as a baseline for model performance for all analyses done in the Analysis of Edge Deletion Runs folder
+This model run will be used for the ACE2-->ASH1 data for comparison of model performance for all analyses done in the Analysis of Edge Deletion Runs folder